seanchatmangpt/BusinessOS/docs/FRONTEND.md

 **Business OS Frontend — SvelteKit 2.0 + Svelte 5**

+> Last Updated: December 18, 2025

 ---

 ## Overview

 The Business OS frontend is a modern, reactive web application built with SvelteKit 2.0 and Svelte 5 Runes.
 It features a unique dual-mode interface: a traditional web app layout and a macOS-inspired desktop environment with window management.

+The frontend can run in multiple modes:
+- **Web Mode**: Deployed to Vercel, connects to Cloud Run backend
+- **Desktop Mode**: Bundled in Electron app, connects to embedded Go backend
+- **Development**: Local dev server with hot reload

 ---